Svanteberg/Virtual-EEG-electrodes/GN3/README.md

 </p>

 ## Simple version
 The file `gn3.py` contain a simple version for training GN3.
-It will train for 1,000 epochs, printing the MAE for 2,100 examples from the training and validation dataset at each epoch.
-When training is done, it will generate EEG from 5000 examples from the test dataset and save:
+It will train for 1,000 epochs, printing the MAE for 2,100 (21 * 100) examples from the training and validation dataset at each epoch.
+When training is done, it will generate EEG from 5040 examples (21 * 240, repeated consecutive electrode order, new EEG for every example) from the test dataset and save:

 - MAE of training data for all epochs
 - MAE of validation data for all epochs